netdata/netdata/logsmanagement/README.md

 </a>

 This is the most flexible option for a parent log collection, as it allows aggregation of logs from multiple children Fluent Bit instances of different log types.
-Example configuration of a generic parent log collection:
+Example configuration of a generic parent log collection with `db mode = full`:

 ```
 [Forward collection]